timothytmzhou/rewriting-program-spaces/README.md

 # Evaluation Instructions
 This section explains how to reproduce the results presented in the paper, including both (1) regenerating tables and figures from the provided raw data and (2) generating new data by re-running experiments.
 Since (2) requires GPU access and can take a long time (several days), you can also specify a subset of the experiments to run.
 With (2), there is some inherent nondeterminism from running LMs---the generated data should be similar but may not be exactly the same.

+Notes (**IMPORTANT**):
+- Run all commands from the `chopchop` directory.
+- If generating raw data, do not use the same output directory for the egraph and typescript benchmarks, this will break the analysis scripts.

 ## Reproducing Tables and Figures from Provided Raw Data
 The raw data for our experiments is in `experiments/egraph/paper_data` and `experiments/typescript/paper_data` respectively.
 To get the tables and figures shown in the paper, run the following commands: